Frequently asked questions about our photo lab services and processing film.

 Most orders are shipped within 3-5 business days after it enters production.
 We are located in Southern California, so mail takes 2-5 days to reach us from almost anywhere in the country.
 Occasionally we run a bit longer, especially before or after holidays.
 You will also get your web uploads approximately 3-4 business days after your order goes into production.
 Please note there are some exceptions.
 Super Scan orders typically take 3-6 business days.
-Film shot in a non-standard format will take some extra time due to manual scanning.
+Film shot in a non-standard format will take several extra days due to manual scanning.
 This includes APS / Advantix film developing, 110 film developing and 126 film format developing, mini-Diana’s, panoramic formats and sprocket hole rolls etc.

 Additionally, any film that arrives damaged (torn sprockets, overlapped frames, uneven frames) will take longer due to manual scanning.

 Prints and scans from previously developed film typically take 5-9 days.

 Canvas, metal and bamboo products generally run 5-9 business day production time.